General principles

 You should not exaggerate or lie about your work experience or education.
 It is important to stand behind the things written in the resume document, otherwise you will be perceived as unreliable and then it will be difficult to correct the initial impression.
 Remember, first impression, no second!

-Surveys and samples that are published from time to time, raise findings and hypotheses regarding the issue of accuracy in providing details in a certificate for employment.
-The findings show that there is a widespread phenomenon of "repairing" a certificate, whether it is in an excessive way in writing, hiding details or specifying details that are not true at all.
-The sections in which there is a tendency not to write the whole truth are: age, education and employment background.
-In some cases it turned out that academics refrained from writing down all their education and skills for fear of being considered too talented for the intended job (Over Qualified).
+Surveys and samples that are published from time to time, present findings and hypotheses regarding the issue of accuracy in providing details in a CV document for employment purposes.
+The findings show that there is a widespread phenomenon of "fuzzing" CVs, whether it is by excessive writing, hiding details or stating details that are not true at all.
+The sections in which there is a tendency not to write the whole truth are: age, education and occupational background.
+In certain cases, it turned out that academics avoided writing all their education and qualifications for fear of being considered too qualified for the intended position (Over Qualified).

-Writing lies in a resume can even go as far as a criminal offense, there have been cases where lawsuits have been filed against people who forged details in their certificate document.
-Employment experts have noted in the past that something that is not true is almost always revealed in the end, and can result in the dismissal of the employee hired based on a misrepresentation.
+Writing lies on a resume can even amount to a criminal offense; there have been cases where lawsuits have been filed against people who falsified information on their resume.
+Employment experts have noted in the past that something that is not true is almost always discovered eventually, and can result in the dismissal of the employee who was hired based on a misrepresentation.

 Standard language